marshenilmitra/ml-workbench-pro/README.md

   Your browser does not support the video tag.
 </video>

-*Click the link above to watch the 2‑minute walkthrough directly on GitHub.*
+*Click the link above to watch the 2‑minute walkthrough directly on youtube.*
 ## 🎥 Demo Video

 [![Watch the 2‑minute demo](https://img.youtube.com/vi/VIDEO_ID/0.jpg)](https://youtu.be/6M1gzKQooKw)

-*Click the image above to watch the full walkthrough on YouTube (opens in a new tab).*
-*Click the image above to watch the walkthrough in GitHub’s built‑in player.*
-*If it doesn't play, [view the video here](https://github.com/marshenilmitra/ml-workbench-pro/blob/main/v1.mp4).*
 ---
 ## 📸 Screenshots